benmvp/slides/2023/ato/nextjs.md

 - Now when Next is pre-rendering at build time...
   - **ONE:** it takes the ids we passed in `getStaticPaths`...
-  - and passes it to `getStaticProps` for every page
+  - and passes each to `getStaticProps` for every page
 - **TWO:** This is now where `ProductPage` makes the API call to retrieve the data
   - It's still happening in Node, but just at build time, not in the server
   - **THREE:** But just like with `getServerSideProps`, the `data` that _is_ returned...